Lucille Ball: 1980s

 Ball in her last public appearance, at the 61st Academy Awards in 1989, four weeks before her death.
 Her husband, Gary Morton, is at left.

 During the 1980s, Ball attempted to resurrect her television career.
 In 1982, she hosted a two-part Three's Company retrospective, showing clips from the show's first five seasons, summarizing memorable plotlines, and commenting on her love of the show.

 In 1983, Lucille Ball and Gary Morton partnered to set up a film and television production house at 20th Century Fox that encompassed film and television productions as well as plans to produce plays.

 Ball starred in a 1985 dramatic made-for-TV film about an elderly homeless woman, Stone Pillow, which received mixed reviews, but had strong viewership.
 Her 1986 sitcom comeback Life with Lucy, costarring her longtime foil Gale Gordon and co-produced by Ball, Gary Morton, and prolific producer Aaron Spelling, was canceled less than two months into its run by ABC.
+Ball was devastated by the failure of the show, and she never again attempted another series or feature film; her subsequent interviews and other TV appearances became infrequent.
 In February 1988, Ball was named the Hasty Pudding Woman of the Year.

 In May 1988, Ball was hospitalized after suffering a mild heart attack.
 Her last public appearance, just one month before her death, was at the 1989 Academy Awards telecast, in which she and fellow presenter Bob Hope received a standing ovation.